eschnett/Fortran.jl/README.md

 This project here takes the first steps towards defining a Fortran machine.
-So far, very little is supported -- you can define functions that use integer variables, assignments, and binary operators.
+So far, very little is supported -- you can define functions that use scalar variables and perform simple arithmetic, as well as loops and if statements.

 Finally, converting the Fortran machine tree to Julia is also straightforward since Julia is a lispy language, and thus generating